Our use of cookies

 The schools within the MAT are Manor Primary; East Park Academy; Hill Avenue Academy; Saint Thomas’ C of E Primary Academy; Saint Alban’s C of E Primary Academy; Foley Infant Academy; Brindley Heath Junior Academy; Foxyards Academy and Hateley Heath Academy.

-All 9 schools are inclusive schools that welcome children from all backgrounds, faiths and abilities.
+All nine schools are inclusive schools that welcome children from all backgrounds, faiths and abilities.
 The only restrictions we place on entry is number.
 If the number of children applying exceeds the places available, we enforce the procedure set out below in order to determine whether a child is accepted or not.
 It is our wish to allow parents the right to have the place at the school of their choice.
 However, this is not always possible, due to the excess demand on the school places available.

 Foley Infant Academy has a published admission number (PAN) of 60